Key differences between deeds and agreements

 When should a deed be used, rather than an agreement?

-where there is, or may not be, consideration for the promise.
+• No consideration: where there is not, or may not be, consideration for the promise.
 For example, confidentiality agreements are often in the form of a deed if there is a concern that the person receiving a confidentiality undertaking does not provide any consideration for doing so;

-because of the ritual or gravitas of using a deed;: a deed has been defined as the most solemn act a person can perform with respect to a piece of property or other right.
+• Formality: where the parties want to formally document their ‘deal’ and commit it to paper (whether physical or electronic).
+There is both a ritual to and gravitas in the parties using a deed; a deed has been defined as the most solemn act a person can perform with respect to a piece of property or other right.
 Deeds are a creation of the common law, dating back to around 700AD.
-In many instances parties prefer to use deeds rather than agreements because they are symbolic of the importance of the transaction as opposed to for any legally significant reason; and
+In many instances parties prefer to use deeds rather than agreements because they are symbolic of the importance of the transaction as opposed to any legally significant reason; or

 What is split execution?